trsong/trsong.github.io/_posts/2021-05-01-DailyQuestionsMay.md

+### Jul 3, 2021 \[Hard\] Elo Rating System
+---
+> **Question:** In chess, the Elo rating system is used to calculate player strengths based on game results.
+>
+> A simplified description of the Elo system is as follows.
+Every player begins at the same score.
+For each subsequent game, the loser transfers some points to the winner, where the amount of points transferred depends on how unlikely the win is.
+For example, a 1200-ranked player should gain much more points for beating a 2000-ranked player than for beating a 1300-ranked player.
+>
+> Implement this system.

 ### Jul 2, 2021 \[Easy\] Goldbach’s conjecture
 ---
 > **Question:** Given an even number (greater than 2), return two prime numbers whose sum will be equal to the given number.